Lovelace-Learning-Labs/ads-learn-lms/06-b-trees/10-discussion-questions.md

 1. What questions or comments do you have after watching the video lectures?
 1. We typically consider the minimum value for \\(t\\) (the "minimum minimum degree") to be 2.
 Why?
     - Hint: what is a B-Tree with minimum degree 1?
 How does this affect balance?
+1. How would you design a B-Tree to handle variable-sized keys like strings?